SimonLucasETHZ/dynamic-ad-as-playground/README.md

 An interactive, browser-based teaching tool for the **Dynamic Model of Aggregate Supply and Aggregate Demand (DAS-DAD)**, following Mankiw's *Macroeconomics* (Ch.
 15).
-Move the sliders, fire demand and supply shocks, and watch the economy trace its way back to long-run equilibrium, both in the **DAS–DAD diagram** and as **time paths** of output and inflation.
+Move the sliders, fire demand and supply shocks, and watch the economy trace its way back to long-run equilibrium, both in the **DAS-DAD diagram** and as **time paths** of output and inflation.

 The whole thing is a single self-contained `index.html` (plus two stylesheets) and